syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Selection.md

 TreeView support select items with navigation through keyboard buttons.
 Behavior of key navigation in UWP is explained as follows :

-When the SelectionMode is Single, the selected item is highlighted with [FocusBorderColor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~FocusBorderColor.html) around the item while key navigation.
+When the [SelectionMode](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~SelectionMode.html) is `Single`, the selected item is highlighted with [FocusBorderColor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~FocusBorderColor.html) around the item while key navigation.
 When the `SelectionMode` is `SingleDeSelect`, `Multiple` or `Extended`, the `FocusBorderColor` will set to the `CurrentItem` only on key navigation.

 ## FocusBorderColor